kamsandhu93/gqldenring-prov/README.md

 ## What is this?

 [GQLdenring](https://github.com/kamsandhu93/gqldenring) is a personal project I have developed for learning purposes.
 It is a Go gqlgen Graphql service that serves data on the popular video game Eldenring.
-This project hosts a custom terraform provider that interacts with this service.
+This repo hosts a custom terraform provider that interacts with this service.

 This is an educational repo, and is not intended for production use.